Digital-Ronin-LLC/territory-management/web/progress-log.md

 - Improved responsiveness of the chart
 - Added ability to customize funnel appearance through variants (gradient, flat, layered)

-### Technical Implementation Details
-- Used ReactEcharts wrapper for smooth integration with React
-- Implemented proper data transformation for ECharts format
-- Added custom styling options to match design requirements
-- Retained custom legend implementation for consistency with other charts
-- Fixed layout issues with chart container sizing
-- Preserved the existing API for seamless integration with the rest of the application

 ## May 15, 2025

 ### Fixed Widget Expansion Blinking Issue